Two questions on alcohol:

 - Trouble making eye contact

-- Feeling excessively cold or warm (to oneself or to the touch)
+- Feeling excessively cold or warm (to themselves or to the touch)

 - Shortness of breath